 - 31 oz (2 15.5 oz cans) cooked red kidney beans, dark or light according to preference

-- Brown the ground beef in a skillet over medium heat, separating into sizeable chunks of your preference.
-I prefer mine very thin.
+- Brown the ground beef in a skillet over medium heat, separating into sizable chunks of your preference.

 - Drain the beef, then place in the slow cooker.

 - Add the beans, salsa and chili seasoning to the beef and stir to combine.
-If using canned beans be sure to drain and rinse first
+If using canned beans, drain and rinse first.

-- Cover the slow cooker with the lid and cook for 8 hours on low/4 hours on high.
+- Cover the slow cooker with the lid and cook for 8 hours on low or 4 hours on high.

 If you decide to use a seasoning packet, Williams Chili seasoning is my brand of choice.
-No msg, preservatives, fillers, artificial flavors or colors.
 You only need 1 packet for this recipe.